abdoulaye-dioni/Sensitivity-Analysis/Sensitivity_analysis_NH_IC.md

 ```

 The `full_mcar_mar` function performs statistical calculations to evaluate the estimates, their variance, their confidence intervals, and their coverage proportions.
-It is applicable in the case of simulated "full data," data imputed under "MAR," and modified "MNAR."
+It is applicable in the case of simulated "full data", "MCAR context" and data imputed under "MAR".